hashicorp/design-system/website/docs/foundations/accessibility/index.md

 1. It adds a message to the page to let the screen reader user know that the route has changed and regular page navigation can resume (it is similar to [https://github.com/ember-a11y/a11y-announcer](https://github.com/ember-a11y/a11y-announcer) but does not use `aria-live`).
 2. It moves the focus to that message for the screen reader user, effectively resetting focus in Ember apps (similar to how a native web page/site works).
-3. It provides a bypass mechanism so the user can skip to the page's primary content (see [https://www.w3.org/TR/WCAG20-TECHS/G1.html](https://www.w3.org/TR/WCAG20-TECHS/G1.html)).
+3. It provides a bypass mechanism so the user can skip to the page’s primary content (see [https://www.w3.org/TR/WCAG20-TECHS/G1.html](https://www.w3.org/TR/WCAG20-TECHS/G1.html)).
 You can opt out of this if you want (see the `Options` section in the documentation for available options).

 ## Page Organization